BERnaT: Basque Encoders for Representing Natural Textual Diversity: Training Corpora

 \subsection{Language diversity analysis}

-We perform a language diversity analysis on the entire pre-training data to ensure that the sources are consistent with the theoretical distinction between standard and diverse language.
+We conduct a language diversity analysis on the entire pre-training data to verify that the sources align with the theoretical distinction between standard and diverse language.
 To that end, we employ the method presented in \cite{basqueyoungtwitter}, which automatically classifies each sentence in a document as either standard or non-standard.
 Using these classifications, the diversity of each document is computed as the proportion of non-standard sentences relative to the total number of sentences.
 Subsequently, the language diversity of each source in the corpus is determined by calculating the mean diversity across all documents within that source.

-\cref{tab:train-data-analysis} and \cref{fig:emb_vis_eus} present the results of our language diversity analysis across the standard corpora of latxa-corpus-v1.1 corpus as well as our newly proposed \emph{Diverse Corpora}.
+\cref{tab:train-data-analysis} and \cref{fig:emb_vis_eus} present the results of our language diversity analysis across the standard corpora of \emph{latxa-corpus-v1.1} corpus as well as our newly proposed \emph{Diverse Corpora}.
 The results show that, on the one hand, standard language sources such as Wikipedia, Egunkaria, and EusCrawl exhibit very low levels of non-standard usage, indicating low linguistic diversity.
 Although CulturaX and Colossal-oscar are both large-scale multilingual corpora derived from Common Crawl, their diversity values are slightly below those of HPLT-v1, likely due to the more extensive preprocessing applied to produce cleaner, more standardized text.
 Booktegi, though small, contains literary genres (fiction, essays, and poetry) that are inherently diverse in syntax and vocabulary, which explains its slightly higher diversity.
 On the other hand, the BSM corpus, representing social media text, reaches diversity levels more than double those of the most heterogeneous standard corpus.
 Finally, the EKC corpus stands out with a mean diversity of $0.733$, an order of magnitude greater than any other source.
 This high diversity observed in the BSM and especially the EKC corpora confirms their role as essential complements to standardized resources for modeling the full spectrum of Basque linguistic variation.